hamin2006/Quiz-Maker---Robust/README.md

 there are no true bounds to its uses.

 ### How will it work?
-The application will allow a user to create and save multiple quizzes.
+The application will allow a user to create and save a quiz.
 Furthermore, there will be no bounds as to how many questions must be in one quiz and the application will allow you to save and load all quizzes previously worked on.
-The user will also be able to edit and delete individual quizzes, as well as the questions inside of them.
+The user will also be able to edit and delete all the questions inside of them.
 They will have options to set the correct answer (answers if there are more than one) for individual questions and upon completion of making the quiz the user can then prompt a new panel in which they can take the quiz they just created.
 After they've taken the quiz they can check their quiz statistics to see how well they did on the quiz and whether they should retake it to improve their understanding.
 Furthermore, every time they reopen the application the quiz statistics